tferega/revenj/tutorials/revenj-tutorial-setup.md

       aggregate Example;
     }

 However, there is some syntax sugar magic going on here.
-It is almost equivalent to the desugared version:
+It is equivalent to the desugared version:

     module Tutorial {
       aggregate Example(ID) {